emacsway/emacsway.github.io/_sources/en/cache-dependencies.txt

 There is the 3 main reasons:

-- The quickness of response is important for web-application, otherwise a client simply can not wait for the response.
+- The quickness of response is important for web-application, otherwise a client simply could not wait for the response.
 - There is no any reason to wait for lock release longer than it takes time to create the cache itself.
-- An increase in the number of pending processes can lead to a memory overflow, or reaching of available workers of the server, or reaching of the maximum allowed number of connections to the database or other resources.
+- The increase in the number of pending processes could lead to the memory overflow, or reaching of available workers of the server, or reaching of the maximum allowed number of connections to the database or other resources.

-Also, there would be a problem with the implementation, since it is impossible to correctly block all tags by single query.
+Also, there could be a problem with the implementation, since it is impossible to correctly block all tags by single query.

 - First, we have to use method ``cache.add()`` instead of ``cache.set_many()`` for locking, to ensure the atomicity of the existence check and cache creation.
 - Second, each tag should be locked by separate query, that increases the overhead.